startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

     Remember this: after exiting the while loop, left is the minimal k​ satisfying the condition function;
     Design the condition function.
 This is the most difficult and most beautiful part.
 Needs lots of practice.
     Below I'll show you guys how to apply this powerful template to many LeetCode problems.

+    "Remember this: after exiting the while loop, left is the minimal k satisfying the condition function" This is not 100% accurate.
+In the case that left == array size after exiting the loop, no element in the array satisfy the condition function.

     Excellent work!
 Many people think sorted array is a must to apply